stujampur/xpmgla.github.io/dates/index.md

 ## Next meeting

-The first meeting of the XPM Gla group will take place on the **5th of February, in the Stella Lab between 15:00 and 17:00**.
+The first meeting of the XPM Gla group will take place on the **5th of February, in the [STELLA lab](http://www.arts.gla.ac.uk/itsupport/stella.html) between 15:00 and 17:00**.
 We hope that anyone interested in joining the group will come along and introduce themselves, following which we will be going for a drink at the Curler's Rest, to which everyone is also welcome.

 ## Upcoming meetings